Mattis accuses Trump of dividing the nation in a time of crisis

 WASHINGTON — Former Defense Secretary Jim Mattis, breaking months of public silence on President Donald Trump since resigning in protest in December 2018, on Wednesday offered a withering critique of the president’s leadership amid growing protests across the country.

-“Donald Trump is the first president in my lifetime who does not try to unite the American people — does not even pretend to try,” Mattis wrote in a statement issued late Wednesday.
+“Donald Trump is the first president in my lifetime who does not try to unite the American people — does not even pretend to try,” Mattis, who resides in Washington state, wrote in a statement issued late Wednesday.
 “Instead he tries to divide us.
 We are witnessing the consequences of three years of this deliberate effort.
 We are witnessing the consequences of three years without mature leadership.”

 Mattis, a retired four-star Marine Corps general, also criticized comments by the current defense secretary, Mark Esper, who in recent days has described protest sites across the nation as a “battle space” to be cleared.